-China says it will retaliate if US tariffs go ahead
+China says retaliation ready if US tariffs go ahead

-BEIJING (AP) — China’s government says it is ready to retaliate if U.S. President Donald Trump goes ahead with a tariff hike on Chinese goods and expressed confidence it can maintain “steady and healthy” economic growth.
+BEIJING (AP) — China is ready to retaliate if U.S. President Donald Trump goes ahead with a tariff hike on Chinese goods and is confident it can maintain “steady and healthy” economic growth, a government spokesman said Thursday.

-A Commerce Ministry spokesman said Thursday that “necessary countermeasures” are ready if 25 percent penalties due to be announced as early this week on a $200 billion list of Chinese products take effect.
-The Chinese measures target $60 billion of American goods.
+The Trump administration is poised to impose 25 percent penalties this week on $200 billion of Chinese goods in an escalation of their fight over U.S. complaints that Beijing steals or pressures companies to hand over technology.
+China has announced a $60 billion list of American products targeted for retaliation.

-The two governments already have imposed penalty duties on $50 billion of each other’s exports in their dispute over U.S. complaints that Beijing steals or pressures companies to hand over technology.
+“China will have to take necessary countermeasures if the U.S. side ignores the opposition of the overwhelming major of its enterprises and adopts new tariff measures,” Commerce Ministry spokesman Gao Feng said.

-The spokesman, Gao Feng, said, “China is confident, capable and able to maintain steady and healthy development of the Chinese economy.”
+The two governments already have imposed penalty duties on $50 billion of each other’s exports.

 Most Read Business Stories